Table of Contents Show

-Are you a homeowner who’s facing the scary prospect of a foreclosure?
+Are you a homeowner who’s facing the scary prospect of foreclosure?
 The possibility of losing your home is no laughing matter.
 But don’t think everything is against you.
-Each state has its laws regarding foreclosure so read on to learn about the process in New York and what your rights are.
+Each state has its laws regarding foreclosure so read on to learn about New York’s process and your rights.

 Mortgage loans in New YorkMortgage loans in New York

 When you take out a loan to purchase a property in NYC, you must sign two documents.
 This is the promissory note and the mortgage (or deed of trust).
 The promissory note, effectively a glorified IOU, contains the promise to repay and the repayment terms.

 What happens when payments are missed?What happens when payments are missed?

 Most loans allow a grace period of about 15 days when you miss a payment.
 After this, your loan servicer will assess a late fee.
-You can learn your grace period and late charge amount by looking at your promissory note.
+By looking at your promissory note, you can learn your grace period and late charge amount.
 This information can also be found on your monthly mortgage statement.

-After you’ve missed a few payments, your mortgage servicer will begin sending you letters and phone calls reminding you to get caught up with payments.
-Don’t ignore these, as this is a good chance to discuss loan mitigation options.
+After you’ve missed a few payments, your mortgage servicer will send you letters and phone calls reminding you to get caught up with payments.
+Don’t ignore these; this is an excellent chance to discuss loan mitigation options.

 State law requires that the lender must wait 120 days before they can file for pre-foreclosure with the county clerk.
-This means there is now a pending lawsuit against the property, and its title is being publicly contested.
+This means there is a pending lawsuit against the property, and its title is publicly contested.

 If the property is owner-occupied, NY State law also requires that the lender send a notice within 90 days to the borrower.
-This informs them of how to cure the debt and a “Help for Homeowner” notice advising them of their rights during the foreclosure.
+This informs them of how to cure the debt and a “Help for Homeowner” notification advising them of their rights during the foreclosure.
 This 90-day time period runs in tandem with the 120 days.
 If still unresolved after 90-days, the lender can begin the pre-foreclosure process.

 Summons and Complaint LetterSummons and Complaint Letter